bretth/woven/docs/main.rst

 at some of the :doc:`settings` you can use in your Django project.

 Woven uses standard Django templates to create configuration files for Apache, Nginx, and ssh.
-If you want to modify them you can copy them from the package into a woven folder in your projects folder like any other app.
+If you want to modify them you can copy them from the package into a woven folder in your projects templates folder like any other app.

 That's it for now, additional management commands ``deploy``, ``patch``, and ``rollback`` will be added soon to actually deploy your project to your freshly minted server.